TimITSolutions/federation_environment_getting_started/README.md

 6. Send an email to [s.pathak@utwente.nl](s.pathak@utwente.nl) for receiving your trained model.

 ### Develop and test your code locally
-Develop your code for CLaM.
 We provide a [sample code for breast cancer prediction](./sample_code/clam-dataset) on CLaM.
-Refer to that for guidance, or start from our sample code and adapt to your code.<br/>
+Refer to that for guidance.<br/>
-General key points:
+General key points for developing your code for CLaM.:
 1. Use subset of the CLaM dataset, [CLaM-sample](./dataset) in this repository to develop your code.
 How to access the dataset within the code can be found [here](./dataset.md).
 3. The entrypoint of the code needs to be called ```main.py```.
 4. Provide all packages needed to run your code in ```requirements.txt``` ([generate requirements.txt](#generate-requirementstxt)).